 How to structure your 14 lines

 A sonnet is more than a pretty bit of verse.
 It’s a story comprised of exactly 14 lines.
-These lines are split into three ‘quatrains’ – verses with 4 lines, and one ‘couplet’ – a two line verse which you can think of as the punchline.
+These lines are split into three ‘quatrains’ (3 verses with 4 lines), and one final ‘couplet’ (a 2 line punchline).
 Here’s the basic plan:

 - First quatrain – This is the setup